California incense-cedar

 Calocedrus decurrens

-The California incense-cedar is the aromatic giant of the West, famous for its fire-resistant cinnamon bark and the nostalgic scent of pencil wood.
-A cornerstone of the backyard canopy, it provides a rugged, beautiful backdrop for a diverse array of forest wildlife.
+The California incense-cedar is a titan of the West, recognizable by its aromatic, reddish bark and unique 'wine glass' foliage.
+A resilient survivor of fire and drought, it provides a year-round sanctuary for a diverse array of forest and backyard wildlife.

 Quick Identification